Apply to become a firefighter/paramedic.

 • Completion of post-secondary education and/or trades courses, certifications, diplomas or degree

-• Use of hydraulic systems/tools, pumps, self-contained breathing apparatus, and/or communications equipment
+• Experience with hydraulic systems/tools, pumps, self-contained breathing apparatus, heavy-duty equipment, and/or communications equipment

 • Driving tandem-axle vehicles using Class 1, 2, or 3 licences